Make-School-Courses/MOB-1.1-Introduction-to-Swift/StudyGuide.md

 **Outcome 2:  Store and manipulate elements in arrays and dictionaries.**

 Ways we learned about this in the course
-- Class 3 covered Arrays, Loops & Dictionaries
+- Class 3 covered Collection Types and Control Flow

 Ways you can demonstrate your skill / knowledge level of this outcome
 - Declaring arrays and dictionaries.